dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 confusing in the context of this post.
-Not to be confused with Gradual Typing, as introduced by Siek et al.], most of the Python code used as training data operates in an untyped fashion, so models may understand the dynamic flow of optional values but not their static type annotations.
+Not to be confused with Gradual Typing, as introduced by Siek et al.], most of the Python code used as training data operates in an untyped fashion, so models may understand the dynamic flow of nullable values but not their static type annotations.
 Test 5, below, tests the models understanding of `Optional` types annotations.^[The trailing colon makes a type expression the only valid completion; function declarations with a